rocxteady/openweather-objc-sdk/README.md

 ## License

-openweather-obj-sdk is available under the MIT license.
+openweathermap-objc-sdk is available under the MIT license.
 See the LICENSE file for more info.